-With plenty of great hike to choose from over our Drive & Hike tour range we have picked out some our favorites below (listed in no particular order):
+There are plenty of great routes to choose from across our Drive & Hike range.
+Here we have picked out some our favorites for you to peruse (listed in no particular order) ...

-Not accessible by car, a stroll along its stunning white-sands is earned by an 8 mile hike that's well-worth it!
+Not accessible by car, a stroll along the stunning white-sands is earned by an 8 mile hike that's well-worth it!
 When you get there you'll have wonderful views of the Am Buachaille sea stack (meaning 'the herdsman' in Gaelic), first ascended by rock climbers in 1968.

 5) Stac Pollaidh, Assynt: Hike Torridon's iconic little 612 m hill Stac Pollidadh (pronounced Stac Polly), after reaching the craggy summit and lingering to soak up the views of Suilven, a neighboring Corbet with its iconic two-hump silhouette.

-10) Smoo Cave, Sutherland: A visit to Smoo Cave, and perhaps a short walk along the coast, are the perfect antidote for a rainy day.
+A visit to Smoo Cave, and perhaps a short walk along the coast, are the perfect antidote for a rainy day.
 Smoo Cave is a massive sea cave carved out by a combination of the freshwater stream flowing in from the back and wave action carving it out from the front.
-The cave is a well-known attraction and with floodlights set-up inside you can really see the features of the cave.
+The cave is a well-known attraction and with floodlights set-up inside you can really appreciate the caves features.